Mission

 Therefore, if anyone is in Christ, the new creation has come: The old has gone, the new is here!
 All this is from God, who reconciled us to himself through Christ and gave us the ministry of reconciliation: that God was reconciling the world to himself in Christ, not counting people’s sins against them.
 And he has committed to us the message of reconciliation.
 We are therefore Christ’s ambassadors, as though God were making his appeal through us.
 (2 Corinthians 5:17-19)

-And for us to to be the type of church God created us to be, we must understand that we exist for the good of people who aren't yet a part of our church.
-We want to be outward oriented as a church family.
+So for us to be the type of church God created us to be, we must understand that we exist for the good of people who aren’t a part of our church yet.
+We are to be outward oriented as a church family.
+We have been given the ministry of reconciliation.
+Our job is to, day-by-day, say to others in our city and our world, with our lives and with our words: be reconciled to God.

-The word justice (or mishpat, in Hebrew) means, most basically, to “treat people equitably.”
-It also means to “give someone their due.”
+The word justice (or mishpat, in Hebrew) means to “treat people equitably.”
+It has its origins in the Old Testament law where the emphasis is on treating people the same, regardless of their ethnicity, income level, social status, gender, or any other factor.
+But it also means to “give someone their due.”
 To see to it that someone’s rights are protected, honored, and respected.
-So to “do justice” means someone is treated fairly and equitably.
+So to “do justice” means that someone is treated fairly and equitably.

-When the Scriptures talk about doing justice, four different groups of people get mentioned time and time again: the widow, the poor, the orphan, and the foreigner.
+All of this is why, when the Scriptures talk about doing justice, four different groups of people get mentioned time and time again: the widow, the poor, the orphan, and the foreigner.
+Theologians have often called these four groups “the quartet of the vulnerable.”

 Because of that emphasis in the Scriptures, we’ve based a lot of our organizational partnerships as a church on what we consider to be modern equivalents of those groups of people.